 Google expanded long ago to offer a complete array of productivity tools beyond its search and advertising roots.
 Google Apps includes custom professional emails, shared schedules and video meetings, alongside Google Drive (complete with spam protection).

 Google Drive is a cloud based document storage solution that allows employees to access and share files with colleagues from any device instantly, eliminating email attachments as well as merging versions.

 This cloud based customer service and ticketing support platform allows representatives to handle incoming customer requests more efficiently via any communications channel – email, web, social media, phone or chat.
 Features include automatic responses, Zopime (real-time chat service), and Voice from Zendesk (Automatic learning tool for interpreting and resolving customer questions and requests) (a cloud-based, built-in phone support solution).
 According to Zendesk, more than 86% of their customer interactions make their business users positive.

 Keep all of your devices with Dropbox files and documents in your fingertips.
-Everything added to Dropbox storages automatically appears on all your computer and mobile devices, so professionals can start a project on their PC, edit your smartphone during their evening trip home and add finishing touches from their home tablet.
+Everything added to Dropbox storage automatically appears on all your computer and mobile devices, so professionals can start a project on their PC, edit through their smartphone during their evening trip home and add finishing touches from their home tablet.

 Users can invite teammates to access any folder in Dropbox and send them specific files and images accessible through password-protected links.